OBOAcademy/obook/docs/index.md

-# On becoming an OBO Semantic Engineer
+# On becoming an OBO Semantic Engineerf

 Welcome to the OBOOK and our OBO Semantic Engineering Training!